Which Problems Does PostSharp Solve

 Large codebases.
 Some application features require a large amount of repetitive code (boilerplate) when implemented with existing mainstream compiler technologies.

 Reinventing the wheel.
-Solutions to problems like INotifyPropertyChanged are always being reinvented because there is no reusable options within conventional programming languages.
+Solutions to problems like INotifyPropertyChanged are always being reinvented because there are no reusable options within conventional programming languages.